 Apart from fraud detection, forensic accounting also aids in keeping the work of in-house professionals and experts in check.
 In addition to acting as a moral hindrance for employees, it also ensures that the recording and reporting are up to date.
 It facilitates the identification of abnormal and extravagant transactions in the initial stages itself.

-It does not take a genius to figure that any activity of forensic accounting will be a very pricey affair.
+It does not take a genius to figure out that any activity of forensic accounting will be a very pricey affair.
 The involvement of highly skilled and adept forensic professionals obviously involves a lot of costs.
 Moreover, this is among the types of accounting that are highly time-consuming.
 Also, the employees are distracted from their routine, and the overall efficiency of the staff may be compromised.

 Governmental accounting specifically relates only to the operations of a government body.
 The main sources of revenue for any governmental body are taxes.
 Also, it exists to effectively allocate the large pool of funds accumulated with it among different resources and projects to promote overall social welfare.
 Therefore, such a body accountable to the public at large requires a separate set of accounting and reporting principles than any other profit-making entity.
 The Governmental Accounting Standards Board (GASB) is responsible for drafting reporting and accounting standards for state and local governments.